-Regarding eligibility for approval of conversions/add-ons, please contact your responsible technical service for all vehicles/engine/gearbox variants, and check whether individual approval or multi-stage type approval is possible.
+Regarding eligibility for approval of conversions/addons, please contact your responsible technical service for all vehicles/engine/gearbox variants, and check whether individual approval or multi-stage type approval is possible.

-Please refer to chapters 11.02 and 11.7 for information on the permissible masses.
+Please refer to chapter 11.02 and chapter 11.7 for information on the permissible masses.